joakimsk/vibration-trigger/README.md

 See [xlsx](./BOM.xlsx) for an attempt at BOM.

 ## Reason
-I wanted to track small boats using battery power.
-The vibration from the outboard engine would activate the GPS tracker, and keep it running while the boat is moving, but turn off when it is standing still.
+I wanted to track small boats without electric system, using battery power.
+The vibration from the outboard engine would activate the off-the-shelf GPS tracker, and keep it running while the boat is moving, but turn off when it is standing still.
 There is a bit of power consumption when disabled, but much less than keeping the GPS running all the time.

 ## Future work
 - Make this all with SMD components.